James Potts

 • Al-Khorafi v Sarasin-Alpen and Bank Sarasin: DIFC claim acting for Swiss Bank J. Safra Sarasin in relation to mis-selling of $200 million of financial products (with Hodge Malek KC and Yash Bheeroo).

-James is a contributing editor to Paget’s Law of Banking and OUP’s Financial Services Law.
+James is a contributing editor to Banking Litigation, Paget’s Law of Banking and OUP’s Financial Services Law.

-James is ranked by The Legal 500 as a leading junior for Commercial Dispute Resolution in both the Asia Pacific (Tier 1) and Middle East (Tier 2), where he is described as “a very hardworking and technically-able barrister.
+James is ranked by The Legal 500 as a leading junior for Commercial Dispute Resolution in the UK, Asia Pacific and the Middle East, where he is described as “smart and responsive – and his drafting is first-class”; “a very hardworking and technically-able barrister.
 He has a good presence and is a persuasive advocate”; “an extremely thorough and detailed-oriented junior”; “an incredible lawyer… brilliant in analysing complex legal issues in financial cases”; “his input into tactics and approach goes beyond what is expected of counsel and he serves the client well with his bigger-picture thinking… a stellar team player”.

 Cases of note include: